parthasen/systemPipeR/README.md

-### systemPipeR: NGS workflow environment with automated reports
+### systemPipeR: NGS workflow and report generation environment

 _systemPipeR_ is an R package for building *end-to-end* analysis pipelines with automated report generation for NGS applications such as RNA-Seq, ChIP-Seq,